African art: Dogon

-Dogon art consists primarily of sculptures.
-Their art revolves around Dogon religious values, ideals, and freedoms (Laude, 19).
-Dogon sculptures are not made to be seen publicly, and are commonly hidden from the public eye within the houses of families, sanctuaries, or kept with the Hogon (Laude, 20).
+Dogon art, which consists primarily of sculptures, revolves around Dogon religious values, ideals, and beliefs.
+Dogon sculptures are not made to be seen publicly; they are commonly hidden from the public eye within the houses of families, in sanctuaries, or kept with the Hogon.
 The importance of secrecy is due to the symbolic meaning behind the pieces and the process by which they are made.

-Themes found throughout Dogon sculpture consist of figures with raised arms, superimposed bearded figures, horsemen, stools with caryatids, women with children, figures covering their faces, women grinding pearl millet, women bearing vessels on their heads, donkeys bearing cups, musicians, dogs, quadruped-shaped troughs or benches, figures bending from the waist, mirror-images, aproned figures, and standing figures (Laude, 46–52).
+Themes found throughout Dogon sculpture include figures with raised arms, superimposed bearded figures, horsemen, stools with caryatids, women with children, figures covering their faces, women grinding pearl millet, women bearing vessels on their heads, donkeys bearing cups, musicians, dogs, quadruped-shaped troughs or benches, figures bending from the waist, mirror-images, aproned figures, and standing figures.
 Signs of other contacts and origins are evident in Dogon art.
 The Dogon people were not the first inhabitants of the cliffs of Bandiagara.
-Influence from Tellem art is evident in Dogon art because of its rectilinear designs (Laude, 24).
+Influence from Tellem art is evident in Dogon art because of its rectilinear designs.

 Dogon art is extremely versatile, although common stylistic characteristics – such as a tendency towards stylization – are apparent on the statues.
-Their art deals with the myths whose complex ensemble regulates the life of the individual.
-The sculptures are preserved in innumerable sites of worship, personal or family altars, altars for rain, altars to protect hunters, in market.
+Their art deals with myths whose complex ensemble regulates the life of the individual.
+The sculptures are preserved in innumerable sites of worship, personal or family altars, altars for rain, altars to protect hunters, and in markets.
 As a general characterization of Dogon statues, one could say that they render the human body in a simplified way, reducing it to its essentials.
-Some are extremely elongated with emphasis on geometric forms.
-The subjective impression is one of immobility with a mysterious sense of a solemn gravity and serene majesty, although conveying at the same time a latent movement.
+Some are extremely elongated with an emphasis on geometric forms.
+The subjective impression is one of immobility with a sense of solemn gravity and serene majesty, although conveying at the same time a latent movement.
 Dogon sculpture recreates the hermaphroditic silhouettes of the Tellem, featuring raised arms and a thick patina made of blood and millet beer.
 The four Nommo couples, the mythical ancestors born of the god Amma, ornament stools, pillars or men's meeting houses, door locks, and granary doors.
 The primordial couple is represented sitting on a stool, the base of which depicts the earth while the upper surface represents the sky; the two are interconnected by the Nommo.
 The seated female figures, their hands on their abdomen, are linked to the fertility cult, incarnating the first ancestor who died in childbirth, and are the object of offerings of food and sacrifices by women who are expecting a child.